troyfrc3952/Basic-Robot-Code/README.md

 #### Commands:
 Used to handle actual logic.

-Within the constructor: use `addRequirements(subsystem1, subsystem2)` if you pass a subsystem as a parameter to the Command (necessary to interact with subsystems). <--- VERY IMPORTANT
+Within the constructor: use `addRequirements(subsystem1, subsystem2)` if you pass a subsystem as a parameter to the Command (necessary to interact with subsystems).
+Can be any amount of subsystems passed in. <--- VERY IMPORTANT

 `public void initialize()` -- Is run when the command is scheduled.